-I’m not a huge fan of Peggy Porschen Cakes.
+I hate to say it. but honestly, I’m not a huge fan of Peggy Porschen Cakes.

 Don’t get me wrong, I love the pale pink, flowery exterior just as much as the next girl.

 Sure, I tried one of their “top” cupcake flavors, per the recommendation of a lovely staff member, and I ended up throwing half of it away.

 And if you know me, then you know that NEVER happens since sugar is like my ultimate drug of choice.

 That’s why, I clearly wouldn’t choose to describe Peggy Porschen cupcakes as glorified food crack

 However, who knows, maybe I just visited on an off day and had a bad batch of cupcakes while looking for the best desserts in London.